 Retirement Saving Isn’t Their Top Priority Right Now

-Not surprisingly, putting aside cash for retirement is not top of mind for most Millennials.
+Not surprisingly, putting aside cash for retirement is not top of mind for most millennials.
 They are too busy battling with debt.
-The 18th Annual Transamerica Retirement survey revealed that 45 percent of Millennials marked saving for retirement as a financial priority.
-Meanwhile, 67 percent of Millennials named paying off debt as a priority.
+The 18th Annual Transamerica Retirement survey revealed that 45% of millennials marked saving for retirement as a financial priority.
+Meanwhile, 67% of millennials named paying off debt as a priority.

-Many Millennials may recall the major stock market decline in 2001 and the financial crisis in 2008 and 2009.
+Many millennials may recall the major stock market decline in 2001 and the financial crisis in 2008 and 2009.
 They may have memories of loved ones losing jobs and losing a lot of money in the markets.
-Despite a lengthy bull market since, these memories may impact their investing approach and cause them to act cautiously.
+Despite a lengthy bull market in recent years, these memories may impact their investing approach and cause them to act cautiously.

-A survey from Bankrate revealed that 30 percent of Millennials see cash as their favorite investment.
+A survey from Bankrate revealed that 30% of millennials see cash as their favorite investment.
 All other generations said they preferred stocks.

-Research shows that Millennials have no intention of working into old age.
-While about two-thirds of Baby Boomers said they expect to work past age 65, 58 percent of Millennials said they expect to be retired by that age, according to the Transamerica Retirement Survey.
-In fact, a third of Millennials surveyed said they hope to retire even sooner.
+Research shows that millennials have no intention of working into old age.
+While 69% of baby boomers said they expect to work past age 65, 58% of millennials said they plan to be retired by that age, according to the Transamerica Retirement Survey.
+In fact, many millennials surveyed said they hope to retire even sooner.

 Millennials expect to have a much longer retirement than other generations.
-Not only do they expect to retire early, they expect to live much longer.
-The Transamerica survey revealed that 18 percent of Millennials expect to live past 100 years old.
-Meanwhile, only 13 percent of Gen Xers and 10 percent of Baby Boomers expect to be around that long.
+Not only do they plan to retire early, they expect to live much longer.
+The Transamerica survey revealed that 17% of millennials expect to live past 100 years old.
+Meanwhile, only 11% of Gen Xers and 9% of baby boomers expect to be around that long.

 They Have Some Catching Up to Do